Two Solar Eclipses Coming to North America! An Annular Eclipse in 2023 and a Total Eclipse in 2024

 We are excited to provide eclipse glasses as part of this project!
 You can now register!

-Text by Andy Fraknoi, SEAL Project Team
+Text by Andrew Fraknoi, SEAL Project Team